vanlalruata/DDoS-attack-detection-and-mitigation-using-deep-neural-network-in-SDN-environment/README.md

 ## URL
 https://www.sciencedirect.com/science/article/abs/pii/S0167404823005710

+If you find this code and paper useful, kindly consider to cite from your valuable work.

 ## How to cite
 Vanlalruata Hnamte, Ashfaq Ahmad Najar, Hong Nhung-Nguyen, Jamal Hussain, Manohar Naik S, "DDoS attack detection and mitigation using deep neural network in SDN environment," Computers & Security, 103661, ISSN 0167-4048, 2023.